venkatmamillapalli/iDevops/Ansible/Ansible_Installation.md

 a.su ansibleuser
 ```

-If your environment is must communicate with password based authontication
+Your environment is must communicate with password based authontication
 your environment is AWS please enable password based authontication.

 PasswordbasedAuthonticaion yes